 Unit 4 focuses on beginning and ending consonant blends.

-Each unit will build on and spiral-review the skills from previous units.
+Each unit builds on and spiral-review the skills from previous units.

 How can I get the Phonics and Fluency Lessons?